sudohaider/experimental-robotics-a2/README.md

 8. **set_orientation.py**
    - Receives desired orientation coordinates from the `/request_set_orientation` service and computes the required angular velocity for the robot to achieve the desired orientation.
 Publishes this velocity to the `cmd_vel` topic.

+## Demo Video

+The demo video of the project `exprob-a2-demo.mp4` is provided in the repository.

 ## Documentation

 Code documentation is provided in the `docs` folder using the Doxygen tool.